-Sintana Energy Inc. (formerly Mobius Resources Inc.) ("Sintana" or the "Company") is a public Canadian oil and gas exploration company listed on the TSX Venture Exchange ("TSXV"), with offices in Toronto and Calgary, Canada; Plano, Texas; and Bogota, Colombia.
-The trading symbol of the Company changed from SNN to SEI effective August 10, 2015, subsequent to the Business Combination (as defined below) (see note 3).
+Sintana Energy Inc. (formerly Mobius Resources Inc.) ("Sintana" or the "Company") is a public Canadian oil and gas exploration company listed on the TSX Venture Exchange ("TSXV"), with offices in Toronto, Canada; Plano, Texas; and Bogota, Colombia.
+The trading symbol of the Company changed from SNN to SEI effective August 10, 2015, subsequent to the Business Combination (as defined below).
 The Company is targeting assets in Colombia's Magdalena Basin.
 The Company's exploration strategy is to acquire, explore, develop and produce superior quality assets with significant reserve potential.
-The primary office of the Company is located at 36 Toronto Street, Suite 1000, Toronto, Ontario, Canada, M5C 2C5.
+The primary office of the Company is located at 82 Richmond Street East, Toronto, Ontario, Canada, M5C 1P1.

 On August 6, 2015, Sintana completed a business combination (the "Business Combination") with Sintana Holdings Corp. (formerly Sintana Energy Inc.) ("Sintana Holdings").
-The Business Combination was treated as a reverse acquisition where Sintana Holdings acquired Sintana (note 3).
+The Business Combination was treated as a reverse acquisition where Sintana Holdings acquired Sintana.
 All per share information has been retrospectively adjusted to give effect to the exchange ratio as part of the reverse takeover transaction.

 Sintana is at an early stage of development and as is common with similar exploration companies, it raises financing for its property acquisition and exploration activities.
-Sintana has incurred losses in the current and prior periods.
-For the year ended December 31, 2015, the Company incurred a loss of \$4,826,232 and had an accumulated deficit of \$82,362,359.
-Results for the year ended December 31, 2015 are not necessarily indicative of future results.
-Sintana had working capital of \$192,561 at December 31, 2015 (December 31, 2014 - working capital of \$1,043,218).
-As a result of the close of the Business Combination, Sintana will fund its exploration and operating expenses from its available cash for the following twelve months starting from December 31, 2015.
+Sintana has incurred losses in the current and prior years.
+For the year ended December 31, 2016, the Company incurred a loss of \$2,372,262 and had an accumulated deficit of \$84,734,621.
+Results for the year ended December 31, 2016 are not necessarily indicative of future results.
+Sintana had a working capital deficit of \$2,124,025 at December 31, 2016 (December 31, 2015 - working capital of \$192,561).
+As a result of the close of the Business Combination, Sintana funded its exploration and operating expenses from its available cash in 2016.